CarlosGS/OpenBinaural/README.md

 Electronics
 --

+**Note: The amplifier circuit is very outdated and noisy!
+Instead I recommend connecting the microphone capsules directly to the recorder.
+See [here](https://github.com/carlosgs/OpenBinaural/wiki#if-you-have-a-gopro-you-dont-need-the-amplifier-circuit) for an example.**

 The KiCad sources for the electronics can be found in the [Electronics](Electronics) folder.
 Here are the [schematic](Electronics/stereo_mic_amplifier.pdf) and [layout](Electronics/pictures/stereo_mic_amplifier_layout.png).
 The Gerber files, B/W layout in PDF, and CNC gcode files can be found [here](Electronics/Gerber).